fosterful/scheduler/README.md

 1. Please make the first line short and descriptive.

-2. If necessary, any extra information can be added after a blank line.
+2. Please insert a blank line between the subject and any additional message content.

 ### Reporting Issues

-If you encounter a bug or odd behavior that appears unintentional, please create an issue ticket and clearly describe the problem, reproducing it exactly if possible.
+If you encounter a bug or odd behavior that appears unintentional, please Openq an issue ticket and clearly describe the problem, reproducing it exactly if possible.

 ### Contacting the maintainers

-For all other questions and concerns related to this project, please create an issue with a short but clear description.
+For all other questions and concerns related to this project, please open an issue with a short but clear description.
 Responses will be as quick as possible, so Thank You in advance for your patience.

 ---